kyullog/Sprint-Challenge-RDBMS/README.md

 1. What do we need in order to have a _many to many_ relationship between two tables.

+You will need a third table to describe the various relationships between the two tables.
+This table will hold foreign keys that will reference the primary keys in the other two tables.

 ## Project Set Up

 Follow these steps for starting your project.